 The report can be downloaded from the downloads tab on the right hand side of this page or by clicking on this image.

 Obesity is a global epidemic that places a huge economic burden on healthcare systems, and presents a major health risk for individuals.
 Despite its low prevalence in Asia however, Malaysia suffers from the highest levels of obesity in the continent, with nearly half of the adult population classified as obese or overweight.

 As such, the principal objective of this workshop was to consider obesity in Malaysia, as well as more globally, and to ask how we can achieve a more coherent and consistent approach to respond to the health challenges that arise from it.

 This workshop brought together evidence on the prevalence, burden and determinants of obesity, and consider how health systems are responding through the provision of effective programmes for prevention and treatment.
 Participants ideintified gaps in our knowledge, considered lessons learnt from different countries, and informed the new Academy of Sciences Malaysia research strategy.

-The organisation of this workshop is being overseen by a steering committee based in both Malaysia and the UK.
-The steering committee members are:
+The organisation of this workshop was overseen by a steering committee based in both Malaysia and the UK.
+The steering committee members were:

 Co-chair: Academician Distinguished Professor Datuk Dr Lai Meng Looi FASc, Distinguished Professor and Senior Consultant Histopathologist, University of Malaya (Malaysia)